CleanroomMC/cleanroom-website/docs/groovy-script/mods/mekanism/smelting.md

 Converts an input itemstack into an output itemstack in a recipe exclusive to the Smelter.
 Overrides the default furnace recipe, if applicable.

 :::::::::: info Danger {id="danger"}
-Recipes exclusive to the Mekanism Smelter may not be displayed in JEI
+Recipes exclusive to the Mekanism Smelter may not be displayed in JEI.
 ::::::::::

 ## Identifier